The University of Arizona Health Sciences is the statewide leader and beyond in biomedical research, health care education, patient care and service.

 BANNER — UNIVERSITY MEDICINE

 With locations in Tucson (Main and South Campus) and Phoenix, this academic medical network was created through the partnership of Banner Health and the University of Arizona.
-Banner — University Medicine serves as the primary clinical partner for the UA Health Sciences.
+Banner — University Medicine serves as the primary clinical partner for UArizona Health Sciences.

 HEALTH SCIENCES COLLEGES

-The UA College of Medicine — Phoenix inspires and trains individuals to become exemplary physicians, scientists and leaders who are life-long learners and inquisitive scholars and who will embrace professionalism, innovation and collaboration to optimize health and healthcare for all.
+The College of Medicine — Phoenix inspires and trains individuals to become exemplary physicians, scientists and leaders who are life-long learners and inquisitive scholars and who will embrace professionalism, innovation and collaboration to optimize health and health care for all.
 The College proudly incorporates innovation in the curriculum, preparing students to be physicians for tomorrow, utilizing technology, simulation and advances in medicine.

-Established in 1957, the UA College of Nursing is transforming nursing education, research and practice to help people live their best lives.
-Consistently ranked among the best programs in the nation, the college is strengthening health care’s largest workforce and the public’s most trusted profession through its undergraduate and graduate programs, offered online and on-campus.
-Located in Tucson, Ariz., the birthplace of integrative medicine, the college is home to the world’s only Integrative Nursing Faculty Fellowship.
-With key focal strengths in integrative health, cancer prevention and survivorship, and nursing informatics, the college has more than 6,000 alumni worldwide promoting health and wellness in their workplaces and communities.
+Established in 1957, the College of Nursing is transforming nursing education, research and practice to help people live their best lives.
+Consistently ranked among the best programs in the nation, the College is strengthening health care’s largest workforce and the public’s most trusted profession through its undergraduate and graduate programs, offered online and in person on campuses in Tucson and Gilbert, Arizona.
+With key focal strengths in integrative health, cancer prevention and survivorship, and nursing informatics, the College has more than 6,000 alumni worldwide promoting health and wellness in their workplaces and communities.

-Established in 2000, the UA Mel and Enid Zuckerman College of Public Health is the first nationally accredited college of public health in the Southwest.
-Today the college remains the only accredited college of public health in the State of Arizona with campuses in Tucson and Phoenix.
-The college enrolls more than 1,100 students per year across degree programs at the bachelor, master and doctoral levels.
+Established in 2000, the Mel and Enid Zuckerman College of Public Health was the first nationally accredited college of public health in the Southwest and is the only one in Arizona.
+With campuses in Tucson and Phoenix, the College enrolls more than 1,100 students per year across degree programs at the bachelor, master and doctoral levels.
 Through research, education and community engagement, it continues to find solutions to public health problems in Arizona, the Southwest and globally.